 Dr. Miller said, “What you see on paper and what you see in action can be completely different things.
 Teachers get better when they know better.
 The only way that they are going to know better is to see video evidence of what they are doing.”

 Again, GoReact was the perfect choice.
-Aside from allowing remote observations, GoReact also allowed UWA faculty to dramatically improve the quality of observations, all in less time.
+Aside from allowing remote video observations, GoReact also allowed UWA faculty to dramatically improve the quality of video observations, all in less time.

 Supervisors also have the option of leaving video replies on interns’ videos.
 They can actually turn the camera around and model a teaching technique back to the student.
 According to Dr. Miller, “This is the kind of feedback that you can’t even put on paper.”